Experience a dynamic new space at PEM

-Resident Makers are asked to "take over" the Maker Lounge for the term of the residency, curating the environment with materials, visuals, prompts, inspiration pieces, and personal accoutrements.
-They will develop a project or set of projects around the topic of Mechanical Motion and inspired by the Strandbeests, using the Maker Lounge as simultaneously a creative workspace, display space, and public engagement space.
+Resident Makers are asked to "take over" the Maker Lounge for the term of the residency, curating the environment with materials, visuals, prompts, inspiration pieces and personal accouterments.
+They will develop a project or set of projects around the topic of Mechanical Motion and inspired by the Strandbeests, using the Maker Lounge as simultaneously a creative workspace, display space and public engagement space.

 During the six-week Takeover, Resident Makers must be physically present in the Maker Lounge for a total of at least 50 hours, and plan to actively participate in and present at least one of PEM's regular public programs, with the support of the PEM programming team.
-Working with PEM educators, Resident Makers will develop an experience aimed at a specific audience, which may include anything from a drop-in workshop, to contributory projects, ephemeral creations, performances, displays, and many other possibilities.
-The 50 hours should include at least one weekend and one late opening such as PEM / PM which occurs every third Thursday of the month.
-Regular Museum opening hours are Tuesday–Sunday, 10 am–5 pm.
+Working with PEM educators, Resident Makers will develop an experience aimed at a specific audience, which may include anything from a drop-in workshop to contributory projects, ephemeral creations, performances, displays and many other possibilities.
+The 50 hours of residency must include at least one weekend day and one late opening such as a PEM/PM (the third Thursday of every month, 6–9 pm).
+Regular museum hours are Tuesday–Sunday, 10 am–5 pm.
 Resident Makers will contribute to the PEM blog about their experience, and work with program staff to create opportunities to share practice and exchange ideas with museum staff.

 Honorarium and materials budget

 The Resident Maker(s) will be paid an honorarium of $1,500 for the six-week Takeover.
-This is the fixed honorarium for the Takeover, and will be divided up accordingly if the Resident Makers are a collective rather than an individual.
+This is a fixed honorarium, and will be divided accordingly if the Resident Makers are a collective rather than an individual.